cmhh/seasadj/README.md

 val s2 = s1.setParameter("a title", "title", "series")
 ```

-Parameters themselves are generally of a `SpecValue` type.
+Parameters themselves are generally descended from the `SpecValue` abstract class.
 The method `setParameter` will accept a string input and then construct the appropriate type as required.
 For example, we set the value of `span` in the `series` spec above as follows:

 ```scala
 ap.setParameter("(1952.01,)", "span", "series")